RibeiroAna/fb-messenger-tutorial/README.md

 2. An AWS account (Free tier is Ok), no previous AWS knowledge is necessary;
 3. Basic knowledge of programming (I’m going to use Python, but probably any programming language knowledge is fine, so you can understanding what I’m doing);

 To host your bot and database, you’ll use Serverless technologies.
-This technology reduces the time you need to set up and manager your infrastructure, and it escales automatically to match your demand.
+This technology reduces the time you need to set up and manager your infrastructure, and it scales automatically to match your demand.
 It is great for applications such as a Messenger bot.

 For Natural Language Processing (NLP), you are going to use Wit.ai, which is a Facebook platform that does half of the work necessary for creating a bot.